Brawl Breaks Out At Miami International Airport, Two Men Arrested

 The officer then let go of Serranopaca and noticed several members of the crowd advancing on them.
 Fearing for his safety and the safety of his fellow officer, he drew his gun and pointed it in the direction of the “incited” crowd, according to the report.

-Both officers then backed away from the crowd.READ MORE: NFL Hall Of Famer Lawrence Taylor Charged With Failing To Report New Address
+Both officers then backed away from the crowd.READ MORE: New Omicron Variant, New Concerns About Kids & Hospitalizations

 When two more officers arrived, they were able to take Serranopaca into custody.

-Alberto Yanezsuarez, 32, of Odessa, Texas was also arrested for reportedly grabbing and trying to pull the officers off Serranopaca.
+Alberto Suarez, 32, of Odessa, Texas was also arrested for reportedly grabbing and trying to pull the officers off Serranopaca.

+Indira Pardillo, a spokeswoman for the Miami-Dade Aviation Department, said, “It was very unfortunate and we sympathize with the passengers who were here over 20 hours because their flight got cancelled twice.
+But we ask for passengers to be patient and they can call our hotline at (305) 876-7000 or contact a supervisor.
+But be patient and be kind.
+Know that our airport officials and officers are there for your safety and security.
+Please work with us and try to make everything as comfortable as possible.”

+Miami-Dade Mayor Daniella Levine Cava told CBS4, “There has been an alarming increase in these incidents around the country.
+We have done everything we can to prepare for it.
+We have trained airport personnel.
+They have been trained on how to defuse tensions and hostility.
+This was an unfortunate incident.
+These incidents are really unfortunate because they can really spoil the holiday for everyone.
+Please everyone be calm and be patient.
+If you see something, say something.
+It is time to help, not just to take video and share it.”

 SEE IT: Brawl Breaks Out At Miami International Airport